2020

 I arrived in Gebenstorf happy, but having caught the sun a bit (oops) - need to add suncream to the packing list, particularly on the first long sunny day out in the year.
 Overall it was 26.2km, and took me 3 hours 30.
 The flow in the river was 170 m³/s, and good fun.

-Limmat to Glanzenberg - June View down the Limmat river.
+Limmat to Glanzenberg - June

 With a nice day forecast, and a bit of flow in the rivers (but not enough to be cause for concern), I decided that it was the day to get the pack raft out for the first time since late summer 2020.

 I decided to try a route along the Limmat that we’d seen people do on our cycle ride to Baden in May.
-I entered the water near Badi Letten, but next time would use the steps and grass area on the north bank of the river over from Escher-Wyss platz, just downstream from the bridge).
+I entered the water near Badi Letten, but next time would use the steps and grass area on the north bank of the river over from Escher-Wyss platz (just downstream from the bridge).
 It was lovely drifting down the river, which was going at a nice pace so that I didn't have to paddle but relaxing enough - pretty much a perfect speed for a first day out in a little while.

 The route was pretty easy.
 You have to exit the river to avoid the Höngger Weir, but that is very well signed and otherwise there’s little that requires attention.
 I did have a little play in the rapids near Schlieren, and I need to remember that the pack raft doesn't have a spray deck.
 It's very stable, but it can get swamped easily in a few big waves.